 Our Commitment to You

 A St. Paul’s School education is an investment in the future — one that we want to make accessible to as many qualified students as possible.
-To that end, the School extended its tuition freeze for 2022-23.
-Tuition, inclusive of room and board, remains at $62,000 for a third consecutive year.
+For the 2023-24 academic year, tuition (inclusive of room and board) is $65,410, after three consecutive years of zero tuition increase.

 We encourage families who may need assistance covering some or all of tuition to complete a financial aid application.
 Our financial aid packages meet full demonstrated need.
-For the 2022-23 school year, more than 200 students received nearly $12 million in aid.
+For the 2023-24 school year, more than 200 students received over $10 million in aid.

 The application process is easier than you may think, and we will help you through every step.